Magnetic-core memory: Other forms of core memory

-Another form of core memory called core rope memory provided read-only storage.
+Core rope memory

+Core rope memory is a read-only memory (ROM) form of core memory.
 In this case, the cores, which had more linear magnetic materials, were simply used as transformers; no information was actually stored magnetically within the individual cores.
 Each bit of the word had one core.
 Reading the contents of a given memory address generated a pulse of current in a wire corresponding to that address.
 Each address wire was threaded either through a core to signify a binary [1], or around the outside of that core, to signify a binary [0].
 As expected, the cores were much larger physically than those of read-write core memory.
 This type of memory was exceptionally reliable.
 An example was the Apollo Guidance Computer used for the NASA Moon landings.

 Physical characteristics

+Speed

 The performance of early core memories can be characterized in today's terms as being very roughly comparable to a clock rate of 1 MHz (equivalent to early 1980s home computers, like the Apple II and Commodore 64).
-Early core memory systems had cycle times of about 6 µs, which had fallen to 1.2 µs by the early 1970s, and by the mid-70s it was down to 600 ns (0.6 µs).
-Some designs had substantially higher performance: the CDC 6600 had a memory cycle time of 1.0 µs in 1964, using cores that required a half-select current of 200 mA.
-Everything possible was done in order to decrease access times and increase data rates (bandwidth), including the simultaneous use of multiple grids of core, each storing one bit of a data word.
-For instance, a machine might use 32 grids of core with a single bit of the 32-bit word in each one, and the controller could access the entire 32-bit word in a single read/write cycle.
+Early core memory systems had cycle times of about 6 μs, which had fallen to 1.2 μs by the early 1970s, and by the mid-70s it was down to 600 ns (0.6 μs).
+Some designs had substantially higher performance: the CDC 6600 had a memory cycle time of 1.0 μs in 1964, using cores that required a half-select current of 200 mA.
+Everything possible was done in order to decrease access times and increase data rates (bandwidth).
+To mitigate the often slow read times of core memory, read and write operations were often paralellized, with one word's worth of single-bit memory arrays set to work together so that a whole word's worth of memory could be read in a single memory access cycle.